 Personal information includes name, email address, photos, phone number, bank details, medical information, etc.

 If you do not follow the set standards, you can be fined up to reaching up to €20 million or 4% of global turnover.
-Now, the responsibility falls on HR managers, their organizations and recruitment agencies to conduct a detailed analysis of candidate/staff data they possess and identify issues which are against GDPR compliance.
+Now, the responsibility falls on HR managers, their organizations, and recruitment agencies to conduct a detailed analysis of candidate/staff data they possess and identify issues that are against GDPR compliance.

 Here are some facts about this law which you need to know and adopt: